swc-nw/r-novice-gapminder/09-vectorisation.md

 > `all()` will return `TRUE` if *all* elements of a vector are `TRUE`
 >

-Many functions also operate on element-wise on vectors:
+Most functions are lso operate on element-wise on vectors:

+**Functions**

 ~~~{.r}
 x <- 1:4